-- 3.4.8 In cases not involving expulsion, where valid grounds have been determined for an appeal, a nominated Head of School/Director of Professional Service not previously involved in the case will determine the appeal solely by review of the documentary evidence available and will either: - Dismiss the appeal (in whole or part), and/or - Uphold the appeal (in whole or part) and: - Refer the matter back to an earlier Stage of this Procedure for reconsideration, e.g. if procedure had not been followed - Refer the matter back to an earlier Stage of this Procedure for fresh consideration, for example if material new information or evidence was made available, or - Impose an alternative sanction. - 3.4.9 In cases involving an expulsion, where valid grounds have been determined, the University Secretary will invite the Responding Student or the Reporting Student (if applicable) to submit additional evidence for further consideration and may also invite the student to attend a meeting, if this is deemed appropriate based on the evidence presented.
-A report of this meeting and collective evidence will be submitted to the Vice-Chancellor to determine the appeal. - 3.4.10 The Vice-Chancellor and President, or their nominated senior alternate, will determine the appeal, and will make one of the following decisions: - Dismiss the appeal (in whole or part) and/or - Uphold the appeal (in whole or part) and: - Refer the matter back to an earlier Stage or section of this Procedure for reconsideration, e.g., if procedure had not been followed. - Refer the matter back to an earlier Stage or section of this Procedure for fresh consideration, e.g., if material new information or evidence was made available, or - Impose an alternative sanction.
+- the student has material new information/evidence which was not reasonably available before. - 3.4.3 Pending the outcome of any appeal the decision and sanction of the Disciplinary Panel will remain in force. - 3.4.4 The Complaints and Appeals Team will consider the appeal submission and determine whether there are valid grounds to proceed. - 3.4.5 The Responding Student or the Reporting Student (if applicable) will be notified by the Complaints and Appeals Team within 7 working days of their appeal being received whether there are valid grounds to proceed, or not. - 3.4.6 In cases not involving expulsion, where valid grounds have been determined for an appeal, a nominated Head of School/Director of Professional Service not previously involved in the case will determine the appeal solely by review of the documentary evidence available and will either: - Dismiss the appeal (in whole or part), and/or - Uphold the appeal (in whole or part) and: - Refer the matter back to an earlier Stage of this Procedure for reconsideration, e.g. if procedure had not been followed - Refer the matter back to an earlier Stage of this Procedure for fresh consideration, for example if material new information or evidence was made available, or - Impose an alternative sanction. - 3.4.7 In cases involving an expulsion, where valid grounds have been determined, the University Secretary will invite the Responding Student or the Reporting Student (if applicable) to submit additional evidence for further consideration and may also invite the student to attend a meeting, if this is deemed appropriate based on the evidence presented.

-- 3.4.11 The Responding or the Reporting Student will be notified of the appeal outcome by the Complaints and Appeals Team within ten working days of the date of the letter informing them that the appeal was being considered, if applicable. - 3.4.12 Any decision made regarding an appeal outcome will be final and will conclude the University procedures.
+- 3.4.8 The Vice-Chancellor, or their nominated senior alternate, will determine the appeal, and will make one of the following decisions: - Dismiss the appeal (in whole or part) and/or - Uphold the appeal (in whole or part) and: - Refer the matter back to an earlier Stage or section of this Procedure for reconsideration, e.g. if procedure had not been followed. - Refer the matter back to an earlier Stage or section of this Procedure for fresh consideration, e.g. if material new information or evidence was made available, or - Impose an alternative sanction. - 3.4.9 The Responding or the Reporting Student will be notified of the appeal outcome by the Complaints and Appeals Team within ten working days of the date of the letter informing them that the appeal was being considered, if applicable. - 3.4.10 Any decision made regarding an appeal outcome will be final and will conclude the University procedures.